RoboJackets/urc-dashboard/README.md

 1. Start the rosbridge server on the rover using `ros2 launch urc_bringup websocket.launch.py`.
 Then find the ip of the rover using `hostname -I`.

 2. Input the host IP into the dashboard and click connect.
+Make sure that the Status -> Rosbridge indicator is green.

 ## Control Panel